YeisraelD/BioPython/README.md

 ### Security Considerations
 - Mutation randomness = extra layer of protection
-- Brute-force attacks become impractical
+- Brute force attacks become impractical
-- Even with partial data, decoding is non-trivial
+- Even with partial data, decoding is non trivial, i think that so
+### not done yet.

+### Hope i wont loss my mind and learn a lot through this . . .